the1bit/cloudsteak/docs/readme.rst

 * Linux OS or Windows OS
 * Python (2.7)

-It will install the folowing rprerequisites:
+It will also install the following packages:

 * Azure-Cli 2.0
 * AWS-Cli
 * docopt